sunsiz/SuleymaniyeTakvimi/README.md

 * Implementd a compass for indicate qibla direction.
 * Online radio from [Radyo Fitrat](https://www.radyofitrat.com) and links for the site and radio schedules.
 * Links for our sites and social media, An article about prayer times.
-* Support Turkish and English UI based on the device language setting.
+* Support Turkish, English, Arabic, Azerbaijani, Chinese, French, German, Persian, Russian and Uyghur language UI based on the user choice.
 * Support dark and light UI mode.

-**Existing problems:**
-* Alarm(notification) feature on IOS can not play selected sound most of the time.
+* Android widget support for daily prayer times.

 **Release notes:**